 Skip to Content

-Growing Chives in Your Herb Garden in 2023
+Simple Steps to Growing Chives in Your Garden

-Chives are one of the most popular herbs for both cooks and gardeners for good reason.
+Growing chives is more than just adding a flavorful herb to your kitchen garden; it’s about enhancing your everyday meals with a fresh, vibrant touch.
+Chives are one of the most popular herbs for both cooks and gardeners, for good reason.
 They are easy to grow, look beautiful in any garden, are a natural pest control, and have many uses in cooking.
-Onion and garlic chives are grown for both their leaves and flowers.

 If you’re looking for more gardening ideas, How to Grow a Mint Garden and 11 Reasons to Grow a Herb Garden will help you get started.